-- 1. Verify that the back performs an effective, periodic review of the broker-dealer's financial condition, integrity, standing with securities regulators, and customer service. - 2.
-Review records verifying that any agreed upon income/expense sharing arrangements between the bank and the broker-dealer are in compliance with the written agreement. - 3.
-Confirm that any lease arrangements where the broker-dealer leases space from the bank are conducted under a bona fid lease agreement that provides for fair market rent or an equitable commission sharing an angement.
-(This is particularly important for affiliate arrangements to ensure any contact is at aon's length.) - 4.
-Verify that any referral fees paid by the back or the broker-dealer to bank employees comply with the GLBA and Regulation R and Uterstency Statement requirements that limit this fee to a one-time nominal fee of a taxed collar amount for each customer referral, and that any fee paid is not dependent on a transaction occurring. - 5.
-Verify the effectiveness of operating procedures designed to prevent customers from purchasing securities with uncollected funds drawn on cank decost accounts.
+- 1. Verify that the bank performs an effective, periodic review of the broker-dealer's financial condition, integrity, standing with securities regulators, and customer service. - 2.
+Review records verifying that any agreed-upon income/expense sharing arrangements between the bank and the broker-dealer are in compliance with the written agreement. - 3.
+Confirm that any lease arrangements where the broker-dealer leases space from the bank are conducted under a bona fide lease agreement that provides for fair market rent or an equitable commission sharing arrangement.
+This is particularly important for affiliate arrangements to determine whether any lease arrangement is at arm's length. - 4.
+Verify that any referral fees paid by the bank or the broker-dealer to bank employees comply with the GLBA and Regulation R and requirements that limit this fee to a one-time nominal fee of a fixed dollar amount for each customer referral, and that any fee paid is not dependent on a transaction occurring. - 5.
+Verify the effectiveness of operating procedures designed to prevent customers from purchasing securities with uncollected funds drawn on bank deposit accounts.
 Trace transaction cash flows to verify the process.